 The address turned out to be the unpretentious front office/retail point of a small, independent essential oil production company, which happen to actually have what I was looking for, of the best possible quality, in the amount I needed and at a reasonable cost.
 Which looks exactly like this:

 Now, the smell of it.
 I am not proficient in the olfactory analysis of different kinds of rose otto, and I couldn’t probably tell a Bulgarian otto from a Turkish or Moroccan one.
-But I can tell you how this one smells like (I am actually smelling it right now on my wrist): it has a candy, note that dominates throughout, probably less fresh than the Bulgarian and with something harsh to it.
+But I can tell you how this one smells like (I am actually smelling it right now on my wrist): it has a candy note that dominates throughout, probably less fresh than the Bulgarian and with something harsh to it.
 It’s floral, fruity and esperidic, with a honey note coming through slowly, yet steadily.
 It has an ineffable naughtiness that escapes all attempts to define it, an elusiveness that makes it simultaneously off-putting and irresistibly attractive.
 But it’s unfathomable and irreducibly beautiful and sad, but of a sadness that has more to do with nostalgia and longing than with mere absence and and despair: a desperatio fiducialis (and my Iranologist friends have surely gotten my drift).
 The texture, which had left me perplexed the first time I tested it, is waxy and semi-solid at room temperature, due to the high ratio of stearoptene (courtesy of Chris), but liquefies quickly when gently warmed.

 So that’s my report on Kashan.
 I failed to visit Ghamsar, which I intend to do sooner or later anyway, but managed to visit my vendor’s production unit, which was busy distilling eucalyptus.

 The second is that the typical, omnipresent smell of rose, which is sold for few tomans in the bazars across the country and is so characteristic of Iran’s shrines is, all things considered, not unworthy at all.
 It may be cheap, it may be patently synthetic and somehow cheeky and straightforward – it is, after all, meant to replace the nobler ‘atr of the Muhammadian Rose (gol-e mohammadi, I was almost going to forget, is the name of the local species of the Rosa Damascena).
 However, I can’t help but associate it to my memories of that country and its shrines, mosques and imamzadehs.
 Nothing hugely sophisticated, to be sure, and often muddled with the smell of sweat, feet and the typically mild and understated Iranian spices.
-However, a defining blend that, when it comes to olfactory profile, speaks volumes of the genius loci.
+However, a distinctive blend that, when it comes to olfactory profile, speaks volumes of the genius loci.